-Local SEO for Health Professionals: How To Rank in “Near Me” Searches
+Local SEO for Health Providers: Show Up in “Near Me” Searches

 If you are a health professional, being good at what you do is only part of the equation.
 People also need to be able to find you at the exact moment they are looking for care.
 That’s where local SEO comes in.

-When someone types “dietitian near me,” “therapist in [city],” or “nutrition counseling close by,” Google is making fast decisions about who feels most relevant, trustworthy, and local.
+When someone types in near me searches, like “dietitian near me,” “therapist in [city],” or “nutrition counseling close by,” Google is making fast decisions about who feels most relevant, trustworthy, and local.
 This post breaks down how local SEO works for health professionals and what actually helps you show up in those searches.

 What Is Local SEO?